adrorocker/adrofw/README.md

 ## About

-**Adro Famework** is a minimalistic MVC framework desing for small projects
+**Adro Famework** is a minimalistic MVC framework design for small projects